apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol/differences.md

 session will always respect that access rights of that session.

 ###### Restrictions
-The implementation of the additional restrictions associated with an ACE has been modified/extended as follows:
+The implementation of the additional restrictions associated with an ACE has been slighly modified/extended.

-- Separate restriction management API (see below) on the OAK level that allows to ease plugging custom restrictions.
-- Changed node type definition for storing restrictions in the default implementation.
-    - as of OAK restrictions are collected underneath a separate child node "rep:restrictions"
-    - restrictions can be multi-valued (see [JCR-3637](https://issues.apache.org/jira/browse/JCR-3637), [JCR-3641](https://issues.apache.org/jira/browse/JCR-3641))
-    - backwards compatible behavior for restrictions stored underneath the ACE node directly
-- New restrictions:
-    - "rep:ntNames", which allows to limit the affected ACE to nodes of the specified node type(s)
-    - "rep:prefixes", which allows to limit the effect to item names that have a specific namespace prefix.
+See section [Restriction Management](../authorization/restriction.html) for details.

 ##### Import